userver-framework/userver/scripts/docs/en/userver/tutorial/flatbuf_service.md

 This tutorial shows you how to send and receive Flatbuffers over HTTP using userver.

-In this sample we use the @ref samples/flatbuf_service/flatbuffer_schema.fbs Flatbuffers scheme and compile it via the `flatc --cpp --gen-object-api flatbuffer_schema.fbs` command.
+In this sample we use the @ref samples/flatbuf_service/flatbuffer_schema.fbs Flatbuffers scheme and compile it via the `flatc --cpp --gen-object-api --filename-suffix '.fbs' flatbuffer_schema.fbs` command.

 ### HTTP Flabuffer handler component